Spitfire22/hauto/progressnotes.md

     - think about the different ways you could get to the part the person is looking for
     - in the parts model there should be a related parts field (different mfg relation)
     - in the parts model there should be related parts eg: coolant temp sensor - both coolant system and electrical

+4) stacking HTML files
+    - You can add onto all of the HTML files, the blog templates folder shows this.
+    - either each of the apps have a 'main' file OR there is one purely main file.
+    - I am leaning towards each app having a 'main', Layouts can vastly differ when more apps get added on I don't want to be held to a specific base look.

+5) document
+    - Start making documentation, before the site gets unmanageable.